 An open-ended questionnaire was used to examine how participants perceived work engagement and its value in online English classes.
 The questionnaire consisted of three main parts: (a) informed consent, (b) demographic data, and (c) open-ended questions.
 The first two parts were designed to collect participants' written permissions and their demographic information.
 The third part included three main questions aimed at assessing the participants' perspectives on work engagement, its dimensions, and significance in online English courses.
-To guarantee the content validity of these questions, five language scholars who have published several scholarly papers on language teachers' work engagement were asked to evaluate the quality of questions in terms of language form and content.
-The open-ended questions were then modified based on the feedback and suggestions offered by the scholars.
+To guarantee the content validity of these questions, five language scholars who have published several scholarly papers on language teachers' work engagement were asked to evaluate the questions were then modified based on the feedback and suggestions offered by the scholars.